 - Preheat oven to 425ºF.

 - In a pot on the stove, start to cook the chorizo at medium-high heat - no need to add any fat.
-Break the chorizo into bite sized pieces.
+Break the chorizo into bite sized pieces.16 Ounces Chorizo

-- While the chorizo is cooking, peel and dice the sweet potatoes into ½-inch cubes.
+- While the chorizo is cooking, peel and dice the sweet potato into small cubes.
 Cut the tortillas in half and leave to the side.

 - Once the chorizo completes cooking, add the sweet potatoes and the water.
 Immediately cover.
-Every few minutes, remove the lid and stir, placing the lid back on after.
+Every few minutes, remove the lid and stir, placing the lid back on after.1 Small Sweet Potato, ¼ Cup Water

 - Cook the chorizo and sweet potatoes until the potatoes are fork-tender (about 8-minutes).

-- Once the sweet-potatoes are fork-tender, add in the kale and 1 Cup enchilada sauce to the pot and stir.
-Once kale wilts, remove the pot from the heat.
+- Once the sweet-potatoes are fork-tender, add in the kale and ¼ Cup enchilada sauce to the pot and stir.
+Once kale wilts, remove the pot from the heat.2 Cups Shredded Kale

 - Place four tortilla halves on top of the enchilada sauce.
 Put the flat edge touching the side of the baking dish.

-- Spoon the beef chorizo, kale, sweet potato mixture on top and cover with a layer of cheese (use about ½ of the bag).
+- Spoon the beef chorizo, kale, sweet potato mixture on top and cover with ½ cup of shredded cheese.

-- Top with the final layer of cheese, completing the bag.
+- Top with the final layer of cheese (¾ cup).

 - Put in the oven for 10-minutes.
-After 10-minutes, put on broil for 3-minutes, until the cheese browns and bubbles a bit.
+After 10-minutes, put on broil for 1-2 minutes, until the cheese browns and bubbles a bit.

 - Take out of the oven and use a spatula to slice into four pieces.
 Serve in bowls or plates, with toppings on top or on the side!